SnesFX/Kindergarten-3DS/README.md

 # Notes

-If you're a Unity dev and you know how to do decomps/ports, you can help me or SpanishFreddy with the code talking with us on discord.
+If you're a Unity dev and you know how to do decomps/ports, you can help me or SpanishFreddy with the code by talking with us on discord.

 My discord: funkiin